louis-gall/synthmlm/readme.txt

 Thanks for downloading SynthMLM.
 These repository contains a few files that demonstrate the use cases of SynthMLM.

-Before use, download all files and foldersm and put them all in the same parent folder.
+Before use, download all files and folders and put them all in the same parent folder.

 Two additional files are needed: 'nocodazole_1' and the model file 'synthmlm_analysis.jld2' which can be obtained from this link: